Passage de l'Argue: History

 refers to the wire drawing machine for gold and silver bullions used for weaving.
-One of the two royal French mints was situated a few blocks away from the Passage de l'Argue on rue de la Monnaie; the other was in Paris.
+One of the two royal French mints was situated a few blocks away from the Passage de l'Argue on the Rue de la Monnaie; the other was in Paris.

 The Passage de l'Argue is already recorded on the city map made in 1740 by Claude Séraucourt, but was then an alley lined by fifteen weavers' workshops.
 There was also a bullion mint, abolished in the late 18th century, but restored by the French Directory in 1798.
 The old buildings were bought and demolished by Coste, Casati, Dugueyt, and Millon and construction of the arcade began in 1825 to designs by the architect Vincent Farge; it opened three years later.
 In 1834, during the Canut revolts, Republicans took refuge in the passage and it was ransacked.
 In November 1840, the passage was flooded after heavy rains.

 Gas lighting was installed early in the Passage de l'Argue; installation of a gasometer was requested in October 1828.
-The gas was prepared in the rue Tupin-Rompu.
+The gas was prepared in the Rue Tupin-Rompu.
 The city of Lyon provided the lighting and also maintained the paving of the passage.
 An 1828 ordinance forbade shouting and hawking wares inside.

 Many notable buildings have lined the passage.
-The Atelier de l'Argue, demolished in the late sixteenth century, was restored by a decree of 15 May 1798; it has since been reassigned to the rue de la Savoie.
+The Atelier de l'Argue, demolished in the late sixteenth century, was restored by a decree of 15 May 1798; it has since been reassigned to the Rue de la Savoie.
 On 2 March 1828, civil and military authorities participated in the inauguration of the Café-Théâtre.
 The theater had a circular auditorium with Corinthian and Ionic columns with rich entablatures and a richly decorated ceiling with chandelier, and was well attended, but went bankrupt.
 A renowned restaurant opened in 1836, and the Théâtre des Bouffes Lyonnaises in 1860.
 In 1862, Louis Josserand and his wife Gabrielle Avocat opened a Guignol theater, and the first marionette shows took place in 1899 in the Petit Passage de l'Argue.

 Notable residents included the painters Julian Gubian (1834) and Perignon (1840).